 Alberta Health Services has developed a Comprehensive School Health website to support the development and implementation of healthy school policies.
-The resources which appear assist in assessing policy readiness; support the policy development, implementation, and evaluation stages; and provide various policy guidelines on such topics as:
+The resources assist in assessing policy readiness; support the policy development, implementation, and evaluation stages; and provide various policy guidelines on such topics as:

 The Supporting Every Student Learning Series is intended to support professional learning opportunities for school and school authority leaders around creating or enhancing welcoming, caring, respectful and safe learning environments that support student success and wellbeing.
 The series provides access to information on research and evidence-based practices through recorded “TedTalk” style presentations and conversation guides, with links for further information.

 Alberta Health Services - Support for Healthy School Communities